 Infidelity is one of the last remaining taboos in relationship.

-We have a lot more flexibility in relationship styles than ever before yet somehow infidelity, being unfaithful whilst in relationship, still packs a huge wallop…
+We have greater flexibility in the way relationships look than ever before yet somehow infidelity still packs the biggest wallop…

-It is really painful to find out your partners been involved with another.
-For it occurs in the very personal and most intimate parts of what you thought was your relationship.
-It’s a big blow to our self esteem, especially if it becomes public.
-Even more so with relationships now being totally based on romantic or personal love, infidelity feels like the ultimate form of rejection and shame.
+It is SO painful to find out your partners been involved with another for it occurs in the most personal and intimate parts of what you thought was your relationship.
+It’s a huge blow to our self esteem, especially if it becomes public.
+Even more so in modern relationships which are almost totally based on romantic or personal love.
+Infidelity feels like the ultimate form of rejection and shame.

 How could they have done this to me?
 To us?
 Don’t they love me anymore?
 What have I done wrong?
 Am I just not good enough?
 How dare they?

 For the person who’s had the affair the thoughts can be just as painful:

 How could I have hurt the person that I love most in the world?
 How could I have been such a cheat?
 How could I have kept going on as I was before my affair?

 Infidelity is a real blow to the ideal of ‘happy ever after’, it cuts right to the heart of relationship.

 And the other question both people are asking: Can I/we get over this?

 Deciding whether to work on your relationship or head out the door is the choice you now face.